Add To Favorites

-Research Alaskan wildlife.
-Take notes and make sketches about animal behaviors and their natural habits on notecards or in journals with Crayola® Erasable Colored Pencils.
+Have students research Alaskan wildlife.
+Students take notes and make sketches about animal behaviors and their natural habits on notecards or in journals with Crayola® Erasable Colored Pencils.

 Students sketch an Alaskan landscape with colored pencils.
 Include features such as tall evergreen trees, glaciers, icy cold streams, and mountains.

-Paint the landscape with Crayola Washable Watercolors and Watercolor Brushes.
-What colors and techniques best depict these natural features?
+Students paint the Alaskan landscape with Crayola Washable Watercolors and Watercolor Brushes.
+They should use colors and techniques that best depict the natural features of the landscape.
 Dry overnight.

 Students imagine the animals that they would see on their Alaskan adventure.
 They can draw moose, elk, polar bears, brown bears, or fish on another sheet of paper with erasable colored pencils.
-How can you make your wildlife proportional to the landscape and each other?
+How can students make their wildlife proportional to the landscape and each other?

-Cut out the wildlife with Crayola Scissors.
-Attach them to the landscape painting with Crayola School Glue.
+Students cut out the wildlife with Crayola Scissors and attach them to the landscape painting with Crayola School Glue.